sarahelhnbaly/IDiscovery/Software Requirements Specification.md

 [Session overview]((TBD))

 #### 3.1.3 Creating an account
-To identify all useres we need an account system.
-This account system enables us to build important functions such as joining a session, leaving a session or a personalized overview over all sessions (Keeping track of your sessions).
+To identify all users we need an account system.
+This account system enables us to build important functions such as joining a session, leaving a session or a personalized overview of all sessions (Keeping track of your sessions).

 [Create an account]((TBD))

 #### 3.1.4 Logging in
 The app will provide the possibility to register and log in.
-This will also make the usability easier when a user wants to manage his sessions, post or join a session because they don't have to enter their mail address every time.
+This will also make usability easier when a user wants to manage his sessions, post or join a session because they don't have to enter their mail address every time.

 [Login]((TBD))

 #### 3.1.5 Logging out
-In case you share your phone, have multiple accounts or just want to be cautius about your privacy you should be able to manually log out.
+In case you share your phone, have multiple accounts or just want to be cautious about your privacy you should be able to manually log out.

 [Logout]((TBD))